 Hand, foot and mouth disease - Usually affecting children under 10 years of age, the rash is preceded by a mild fever, listlessness, little to no appetite, abdominal pain and a sore mouth, and these symptoms can last up to 3 days.
 In the mouth, visible discoloured spots (macules) and bumps (papules) appear before developing into yellow-greyish ulcers, and the tongue may swell.
 This is usually sore and can make eating difficult, and the symptoms last in the mouth for 5-7 days.
 On the hands and feet, the rash usually appear shortly after the lesions in the mouth, and more commonly present on the hands than on the feet.
 These lesions, which may or may not be sore, crust over within 5-10 days and don’t normally leave scarring.
 The child is highly infectious until the lesions have resolved on their own, and the incubation period is 3-5 days after exposure.

-Papular-purpuric gloves and socks syndrome – This rare illness more often affects teens, usually in the spring and summer, and can be associated with muscle and join pain, swelling in the lymph nodes and fatigue.
+Papular-purpuric gloves and socks syndrome – This rare illness more often affects teens, usually in the spring and summer, and can be associated with muscle and joint pain, swelling in the lymph nodes and fatigue.
 The virus causes symmetrical redness and swelling of the hands and feet, which later evolve into patches of rash that can either be flat discoloured brown or purpleish, and not turn white when pressed; pinpricks of red; or raised discoloured bumps on the skin.
 There is a clear demarcation line, meaning that the edge of the rash is highly visible, and it usually stops sharply at the wrists and ankles.
 Following the onset of the rash, it’s typical for the skin to peel, and the condition usually lasts 1-2 weeks.
 The incubation period is up to 10 days after exposure, but the condition is infectious for the duration of the rash, as the immune response usually occurs after the onset of the exanthem, rather than the rash being caused by the immune response.
 Exposure to the virus that causes the syndrome poses very serious risks for pregnant women and their foetuses, newborn babies, and for adults who are immunocompromised or immunosuppressed, either as a result of an underlying medical condition or due to medication.

 Causes of Viral Exanthems